gosling-lang/gosling-website/versioned_docs/version-0.9.20/js-api.md

 ### zoomTo

-This function makes a view navigate to a certain position with animated transition.
+This function makes a view navigate to a specific genomic position with the animated transition.

 ```javascript
 api.zoomTo(viewId: string, position: string, padding?: number, duration?: number)